sarah-antillia/Image-Segmentation-Pap-Smear/README.md

 1 Image-Segmentation-Pap-Smear
 </h2>
 <p>
-This is an experimental project for Image-Segmentation of Mammogram by using
+This is an experimental project for Image-Segmentation of Pap-Smear by using
  <a href="https://github.com/atlan-antillia/Tensorflow-Slightly-Flexible-UNet">Tensorflow-Slightly-Flexible-UNet</a> Model,
 which is a typical classic Tensorflow2 UNet implementation <a href="./TensorflowUNet.py">TensorflowUNet.py</a>
 <p>